Cartesian-School/Introduction-to-Julia/README.md

 julia --project=. -e 'using Pkg; Pkg.add("IJulia"); using IJulia'
 ```

-`IJulia` will offer to install a private Miniconda with Jupyter if you do not
+If Jupyter is not installed, `IJulia` can offer to install a private Miniconda environment.

-already have one.
-Accept it unless you want to use an existing Jupyter
+---

-installation.
+### 5. Launch the notebooks

-### 5. Launch
+Using IJulia:

 ```bash
 julia --project=. -e 'using IJulia; notebook(dir=".")'
 ```

-Or, if you already run Jupyter:
+Or, if Jupyter is already installed:

 ```bash
 jupyter lab